papadanku/RealityDocs/docs/source/community/mapping/lightmapping/page8.rst

    :width: 750px
    :height: 406px

-Finally its worth pointing out that for overgrowth objects etc that have no transparent materials on them, or need no tweaks from their existing mesh to cast the right shadows, you don't need to import and fix up a Reference mesh to replace them with, since there is nothing to change.
+Finally, it is worth pointing out that for overgrowth, objects, etc. that have no transparent materials on them, or need no tweaks from their existing mesh to cast the right shadows, you do not need to import and fix up a Reference mesh to replace them with, since there is nothing to change.
 This is unless they have only be imported as a helper of course, as then you will need to replace them with a mesh but no need to fix up their materials if they have no transparent ones.

-In total I have 45 Different Reference Objects required for my map.
+In total, I have 45 different reference objects required for my map.

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000118.jpg